datopian/gift-portal/README.md

 ## E2E Test

-To test the app end to end using cypress:
+To test the app end to end using Cypress:

 ```bash
 yarn e2e